“I need to speak English fluently in three months” – can you help me?

 Typical definitions of fluency on the Internet tend to point towards “speaking a language quickly without any hesitation.”

 Well, such a definition is off the mark for a few reasons.
 Firstly, I have met quite a few English language learners who spoke like speed trains.
-However, they had absolutely no control over grammar and intonation, while their vocabulary and collocation range was extremely limited.
+However, they had absolutely no control over grammar and intonation, while their vocabulary and collocational knowledge was extremely limited.

 When it comes to hesitation, it can be very context-dependent.
 Sometimes, language learners hesitate because they can’t recall words or grammatical structures.
-They might also stumble on their words because they have no, or little, knowledge or interest in the topic being spoken about.
+They might also stumble on their words because they have little, or no, knowledge or interest in the topic being spoken about.
 Even native speakers of a language hesitate!

 So, what does it mean to be fluent in a language?

 If I had to nominate traits which I believe encompass spoken fluency in the English language, they would be:

 1. The ability to retrieve a wide range of vocabulary, collocations, phrasal verbs and grammatical structures suitable for spoken fluency in a range of contexts

 2. The ability to reduce vowel sounds in prepositions and function words to schwa.
 Function words are almost never pronounced in their full stressed forms.

 3. Being able to maintain a reasonable tempo when speaking, so that one’s control of grammar and word choice do not go astray.
 There is no need to rush!